-In order to test the implications of these models, a panel of aggregate data on foreign aid on a large number of developing countries was collected.
+In order to test the implications of our models, we collected a panel of aggregate data on foreign aid on a large number of developing countries.
 The entire data set includes 85 countries for which foreign aid and all other relevant variables are reported over the 1980-2007 period.
 The sample of countries consists of 25 low-income countries, 29 low-middle-income countries, 22 high-middle-income countries, and 7 high-income countries.
 The list of countries used in the empirical analysis is given in Appendix Table 1.

 The economic growth rate is measured in this study as the growth of real GDP per capita in constant (2000) U.S. dollars.
 The data on real GDP are from the World Bank, World Development Indicators database.
 The growth rate of population is used as a proxy for the growth rate of the labor force.
 The data on population are from the World Bank, World Development Indicators database.
 The investment/GDP ratio is used as a proxy for the growth rate of the capital stock.
 Since the investment/GDP ratio is not reported for the majority of the developing countries, gross fixed capital formation as a share of GDP is used to represent investment/GDP ratio.
-The data on foreign aid are from the Organization for Economic Corporation and Development (OECD), OECD.Stat online database and from the United Nations Conference on Trade and Development (UNCTAD), Handbook of Statistics 2008 database.
+The data on foreign aid are from the Organization for Economic Corporation and Development (UNCTAD), Handbook of Statistics 2008 database.
 Inflation rate is defined as the annual percentage change in Consumer Price Index (CPI).
 The data on inflation rate are from the International Monetary Fund, World Economic Outlook database, October 2008.
 The data on ethnic war variable are from the World Bank.
-The data on economic freedom are from the Freedom House, The Freedom in the World 2008 database.
+The data on economic freedom are from the Freedom in the World 2008 database.